Omar & the Howlers

-Omar And The Howlers is a Texas based electric blues and blues rock band, The original Howlers was formed in Hattiesburg, Mississippi in 1973.
-Three years later they moved to Austin, Texas.
+Omar & the Howlers is a Texas-based blues and rock band which was originally formed in Hattiesburg, Mississippi in 1973.
+Three years later, they relocated to Austin, Texas.
 The band has regularly toured European countries.
-Led by singer/guitarist Omar Dykes, they are best known for the 1987 album Hard Times in the Land of Plenty which sold over half a million copies and whose title song was a top 20 hit in America.
+Led by singer/guitarist Omar Dykes, they are best known for the 1987 album Hard Times in the Land of Plenty, which sold over half a million copies and whose title song was a top 20 hit in America.

 Early years

 Omar Kent Dykes grew up in McComb, Mississippi, began playing the guitar at age 12 and started his first band at 13.
 In his 20s, he gathered a group of musicians who started calling themselves 'the Howlers'.
 They specialized in frat parties and were a party band, playing music that included both "R&B, R&R and even the occasional polka and western swing tune".
 Dykes has said he remembers these days fondly.
 It was around this time that he started calling himself Omar and developed his penchant for the blues.

 In 1976, the Howlers relocated to Austin, Texas, at the time sporting a bustling music scene, home to such up-and-coming artists as Stevie Ray Vaughan and Eric Johnson.
 After a year of gigging in Austin, the rest of the band quit, feeling that they were not cut out to play music full-time.
 As they headed back to Mississippi, Dykes stayed and kept the name.
 He worked out a new lineup, and recorded the debut album Big Leg Beat for Amazing Records in 1980, just after fellow Austin band The Fabulous Thunderbirds.
 The record was a local hit and was followed by I Told You So.